 - Cons: Smaller job market than Madrid/Barcelona

-4. Budapest, Hungary — Cheapest Capital in the EU
+4. Budapest, Hungary — the EU's cheapest capital

 - 1-bedroom rent: €600 - €900/month